ABOUT SARAH

-Sarah West is a somatic healing arts practitioner, writer, artist, naturalist, and facilitator living amidst the wild beauty of Moab, Utah.
-Her work is centered in a deep listening to the body, the soul, and the unseen currents that shape a life.
+Sarah West is a somatic healing arts practitioner, dream worker, writer, artist, naturalist, and wilderness guide living amidst the wild beauty of Moab, Utah.
+Her work is centered in a deep listening to the body, the soul, and the inner currents that shape a life.

-Through one-on-one sessions, retreats, and creative work, Sarah creates spaces where people can come home to themselves, to live a life that is more alive, aligned, and deeply true.
+Through one-on-one sessions, retreats, and creative work, she creates spaces where people can come home to themselves, to live a life that is more alive, aligned, and deeply true.

 MY BACKGROUND

-I bring a broad, integrative approach to healing and inner work, informed by years of training, personal practice, and a deep foundation in creative work.
-I have been a multidisciplinary artist for 20 years, working primarily with photography, but also, writing, sculpture, dance, and painting.
-My creative background shapes how I listen, attune, and respond in all the work I offer, from client sessions to retreats.
+I bring a broad, integrative approach to healing and inner work, shaped by years of training, personal practice, and a deep foundation in creative work.

-My background in mindfulness practice is extensive.
-I have studied at Spirit Rock Meditation Center and trained as a mindfulness meditation teacher, leading groups for almost a decade in sitting and walking meditation, as well as compassionate communication practices.
-I have attended fifteen silent meditation retreats.
-I hold three yoga teacher certifications and have taught yoga, mindful movement, and dance.
+My background in mindfulness includes studying at Spirit Rock Meditation Center and becoming a mindfulness meditation teacher.
+For almost a decade I led mindfulness groups, attended fifteen silent retreats, and hold three yoga teacher certifications.

-I hold a Bachelor of Science in Anthropology from the University of Utah, where I focused on archaeology, and pursued a graduate degree in Human Evolutionary Ecology.
-My cross-cultural studies of Indigenous wisdom traditions include time spent learning from The Bushmen in the Kalahari Desert and with Australian Aboriginals.
+I hold a Bachelor of Science in Anthropology from the University of Utah and pursued graduate studies in Human Evolutionary Ecology.

-Of all my teachers, the natural world has been the most enduring and beloved.
-I have lived on the edge of vast wilderness areas for most of my adult life, from the outskirts of Moab to many years living just one mile from Zion National Park in southern Utah.
+Of all my teachers, the natural world has been my most beloved and enduring.
+I’ve lived alongside wilderness areas for most of my adult life, including years near Zion National Park and in Moab.

-My relationship with the land is expansive and ongoing, offering a steady source of guidance, solace, belonging, and wisdom.
+My relationship with the land remains a steady source of guidance, belonging, and wisdom.

 TRAININGS & CERTIFICATIONS